IanLewis42/GravStorm/readme.txt

 mapmaker "mission 1.txt"

 Quotes are required if there's a space in the filename.
 If you run it without an filename, it will immediately exit, so double clicking from Windows explorer won't work.
-In WIndows, open a command window by clicking on the start button and typing cmd <return>, then navigate to the 'gravstorm' directory, and type the command line as above.
+In Windows, open a command window by clicking on the start button and typing cmd <return>, then navigate to the 'gravstorm' directory, and type the command line as above.

 Note that the Windows executable is called 'mapmaker.exe' ; the Raspberry Pi executabe is just 'mapmaker'.
 You can delete whichever one you don't need.